DS3Workshops/ds3-wi23-consulting-workshops/README.md

 ## How to navigate this repo?

 <b>For workshop participants:</b>
-* You can find the code in the `src` directory and the slides in the `slides` directory.
+* You can find the py notebooks and data in the `notebooks` directory and the slides in the `slides` directory.
 * All the workshop content should be in its independent folders; the name of the folder should be your workshop name.

 <b>For workshop members:</b>